322 pointsby freetonik8 months ago53 comments

 30 or so?
 So Reagan and Bush I somehow get a pass?
 It's literally still the same people and their stupid children.

-• rchaud9 days ago
+• rchaud8 months ago

 Reaganism set the wheels in motion but those wheels didn't actually come off until events like the dotcom boom normalized billion dollar valuations for half baked MVPs, creating a generation of future nutters like Thiel, Bezos, Zuck and Musk.
 Things accelerated even further with zero interest rate policy post-2008, making capital free for this "job creator" class while working people were charged "market rates" for home and education loans.

-• overfeed9 days ago
+• overfeed8 months ago

 FOMO.
 Everyone is trying to landgrab as much territory as possible with the hope of piles and piles of money in the future.